stanfordroboticsclub/pupperv3-independent-study/docs/course-material/lab-1.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 #.
 Program position control for the leader arm actuators (formerly control dial actuators)
 #.
 Set the position targets of the leader arm to the positions of the follower arm.
 #.
-Assuming the leader arm has controller IDs 1, 2 and 3, and the follower arm has controller IDs 4, 5 and 6, you can send current (ie torque) commands to the new robot arm with the code *bus.CommandTorques(m0_current, m1_current, m2_current, m3_current, C610Subbus::kOneToFourBlinks); bus.CommandTorques(m4_current, m5_current, 0, 0, C610Subbus::kFiveToEightBlinks);*
+Assuming the leader arm has controller IDs 1, 2 and 3, and the follower arm has controller IDs 4, 5 and 6, you can send current (ie torque) commands to the robot arms with the code *bus.CommandTorques(m0_current, m1_current, m2_current, m3_current, C610Subbus::kOneToFourBlinks); bus.CommandTorques(m4_current, m5_current, 0, 0, C610Subbus::kFiveToEightBlinks);*
 #.
 Congrats.
 Play with your robot!
 Make modifications!

 [gif]